-- a) have recourse to the regulatory body of the DRF with a view to investigation of the conduct of the member in relation to the subject matter of the complaint; disciplinary action may be taken against the member in the event of an adverse finding by the regulatory body -as detailed in DRF's complaint's procedure (qv) - b) seek adjudication by the Financial Ombudsman Service under the Alternative Disputes Resolution Scheme under section 2.6.2 of Annex B of the Consumer Credit Act 2006 Rules (which is available only after the complaints procedure operated by the DRF members has been completed). - c) Complainants are to be encouraged to take advantage of DRF's complaints' procedure before referral to the Financial Ombudsman Service but are under no obligation to do so.
+- have recourse to DRF's Conciliation and Complaints & Disciplinary Committee, which will attempt to bring the parties to agreement, without prejudice to any of the parties involved and without affecting either parties' rights to take further action. - have recourse to the independent Conciliation and Complaints & Disciplinary Committee of the DRF with a view to investigation of the conduct of the member in relation to the subject matter of the complaint; disciplinary action may be taken against the member in the event of an adverse finding by the regulatory body -as detailed in DRF's complaint's procedure (qv). - seek adjudication by the Financial Ombudsman Service under the Alternative Disputes Resolution Scheme under section 2.6.2 of Annex B of the Consumer Credit Act 2006 Rules (which is available only after the complaints procedure operated by the DRF members has been completed). - Complainants are to be encouraged to take advantage of DRF's Conciliation Procedure before referral to the Financial Ombudsman Service but are under no obligation to do so.

-6. DRF's Complaints Handling Process
+H.7 DRF's Complaints Handling Process

-Any complaint about a member's alleged breach of the DRF Code & Standards will be investigated fairly, promptly and efficiently.
-The DRF is committed to reaching an equitable solution and prompt redress for any complaint.

-If a debtor or creditor wishes to make a complaint about a member, they should in the first instance address their complaint directly to the member concerned.

-The DRF will be happy to discuss general matters on the telephone with consumers.
-But, any complaint must be made in writing, either by post or electronically.

-The DRF is only able to rule on complaints about breaches of the Code & Standards by members but it will investigate complaints on other matters and, where appropriate, direct the complaint accordingly.

-7. Complaints Committee

-The DRF Complaints Committee is appointed by the Board of the DRF and is responsible for the investigation and adjudication of the DRF Code & Standards.

-The Complaints Committee consists of a chairman and two members who are fully independent from the debt resolution industry.
+- H.7.1 Any complaint about a member's alleged breach of the DRF Code & Standards will be investigated fairly, promptly and efficiently.
+The DRF is committed to reaching an equitable solution and prompt redress for any complaint. - H.7.2 If a debtor or creditor wishes to make a complaint about a member, they should in the first instance address their complaint directly to the member concerned. - H.7.3 The DRF will be happy to discuss general matters on the telephone with consumers, but any complaint must be made in writing, either by post or electronically. - H.7.4 The DRF is only able to rule on complaints about breaches of the Code & Standards by members but it will investigate complaints on other matters and, where appropriate, direct the complaint accordingly. - H.8 Complaints & Disciplinary Committee - H.8.1 The DRF Complaints & Disciplinary Committee is appointed by the Board of the DRF and is responsible for the investigation and adjudication of the DRF Code & Standards. - H.8.2 The Complaints & Disciplinary Committee consists of a chairman and two members who are fully independent from the debt resolution industry and are not connected in any way with members of the DRF.
 The Chairman of the DRF and one other member of the DRF's Board may also sit on this committee, but it is quorate as long as all lay members are present.
-It is a condition of DRF membership that members accept the binding nature of any decisions reached by the Complaints Committee.

-The Complaints' Committee's independent members reserve the right to resign if DRF's Board refuses to ratify an adjudication, decision or recommendations without due cause.

-The DRF Complaints Committee can be convened as a consequence of acquiring information from a variety of sources including consumer complaints, complaints from creditors, complaints from other members, annual reviews, mystery shopping, customer satisfaction surveys, or any other source.
-Disciplinary action may be recommended by the Complaints Committee and ratified by the DRF's board in the event of the following:
+It is a condition of DRF membership that members accept the binding nature of all decisions reached by the Complaints & Disciplinary Committee. - H.8.3 The Complaints & Disciplinary Committee's independent members reserve the right to resign if DRF's Board refuses to ratify an adjudication, decision or recommendations without due cause. - H.8.4 The DRF Complaints & Disciplinary Committee can be convened as a consequence of acquiring information from a variety of sources including consumer complaints, complaints from creditors and complaints from other members, annual reviews, mystery shopping, customer satisfaction surveys, or any other source. - H.8.5 Disciplinary action may be recommended by the Complaints & Disciplinary Committee and ratified by the DRF's board in the event of the following: